Accueil Blog

 • Finally, I used the mapping tool to list the threats that represent a viable risk for Siemens PLCs.

-The next step is to check whether these vulnerabilities have been exploited by the Stuxnet worm.
+• I checked to confirm that these vulnerabilities have been exploited by the Stuxnet worm.

 I’d like to thank everyone who has followed me, encouraged me and supported me.